Krafla

 🔬 Scientific Revolution

 The Krafla Fires were among the most studied eruptions in history, revolutionizing understanding of rifting processes and magma chamber behavior.
-Scientists documented ground inflation/deflation cycles linked to magma movement.
+Scientists documented ground inflation/deflation cycles linked to magma movement in real time.

-• Lava fountains up to 1 km high
+• Lava fountains reaching up to 300 m high

 Geothermal Wonderland